lijia7/SDDR/README.md

 		--output demo_output/Middlebury2021/LeRes_Fusion \
 		--low demo_input/Middlebury2021/LeRes/low_448 \
 		--high demo_input/Middlebury2021/LeRes/high_1920

+# or you can simply run this for middlebury2021 inference(all parameters are set to default)
+python demo.py
 ```

 The official metrics can be verified directly using the `previous_evaluate_mid21.py` (the [middlebury2021 dataset](https://vision.middlebury.edu/stereo/data/scenes2021/zip/all.zip) needs to be unzipped to demo_input/Middlebury2021/GTData)